In an increasingly competitive marketplace, knowledge is power – and revenue. Especially when coupled with a CRM.

 2. Provide exceptional service.
 CRM data can inform you about client activities, relationships and opportunities.
 The result: You can provide the kind of personalized service that makes clients feel confident about your organization.Milosz Skrzypczak, Director of Market Intelligence for Osler, Hoskin & Harcourt LLP, a leading Canadian law firm, notes that his organization counts on CRM data to inform client meetings.
 He relates how it helped build credibility with a white-shoe law firm in New York.

-“We could understand what other mandates we had going on, all the matters we have for that firm, and the amount of exchanges between various partners at Osler and the other law firm,” notes Milosz, “along with other information such as history of referrals between the two firms and business meetings.”
+“We could understand what other mandates we had going on, all the matters we have for that firm, and the number of exchanges between various partners at Osler and the other law firm,” notes Milosz, “along with other information such as history of referrals between the two firms and business meetings.”

 3. Make it easy for them to work with you.
 Consider the Accenture Global Consumer Pulse Surveywhich reveals that “81% of consumers admit that it is frustrating dealing with a company that does not make it easy to do business with them.”
 CRM data can help business development professionals proactively respond to client and prospect needs, such as identifying additional products and services that can help them achieve their goals.